Automatically enroll devices in DMA

 Benefits of using automatic enrollment

-If your customer has an Apple Business Manager (ABM) account, the following benefits are possible when you help them configure their ABM account to use N-sight RMM Device Management for Apple as their MDM server:
+If your customer has an Apple Business Manager (ABM) account, the following benefits are possible when you help them configure their ABM account to use Device Management for Apple as their MDM server:

-• New device purchases made by the customer are assigned to the customer's ABM account (existing devices can be wiped and also assigned to the ABM account)
+• New device purchases made by the customer are assigned to the customer's ABM account (existing devices can be wiped and also assigned to the ABM account).

 • When new devices power on and activate with Apple, the devices automatically enroll in Device Management for Apple and display in N-sight RMM.
 For an example, see Example: Automatic device enrollment using ABM.

-• If the new device is a macOS device, the latest Mac Agent installs on it and the device registers with N-sight RMM
+• If the new device is a macOS device, the latest Mac Agent installs on it and the device registers with N-sight RMM.

 In some instances, the Mac Agent install can take up to 20 minutes to install on the device.

-• End users cannot unenroll the device
+• End users cannot unenroll the device.

 When to use automatic enrollment?